UITBU/CISHack-UITBU/README.md

 ## Blood Tracking Application
-A blood donor management app with react native and firebase.
-This app was developed to help Asroy Bidyapith with their blood management activity in Ashuganj and nearby areas.
-Feel free to clone it for your own locality.
+A blood donor tracking application with react native.
+This app was developed to help common citizens with their blood management activities in emergency moment.
+Also to encourage young healthy people to dontae blood in upcoming blood donation campaigns.

 ## Features